ga-dc/wdi7-quiz2/README.md

 Describe the purpose of a clearfix in CSS, and give an example of how to do it.

 Your Answer:
 A clearfix forces a parent element to contain floated children.
-It can be done by adding a `.clearfix` class with an `:after` pseudoclass to the container element, like this:
+It can be done by adding a `.clearfix` class with an `:after` pseudo-element to the container element, like this:
 ```.clearfix:after{
   display:block;
   clear:both;